How It Works | Links | Contact | Tips

 Gratuities on Restaurant Receipts

 Gratuities are allowed within reasonable limits.
-Gratuities should not exceed $5 over 20 percent of the bill subtotal before sales tax.
+Gratuities should not exceed 20 percent of the bill subtotal before sales tax.
 An explanation must be provided in the NOTes section of the *DEFINE payment voucher if tips exceed this amount; such incidents could be the result of a restaurant gratuity limit of more than 20 percent.

 How It Works